 The area you’d want to visit in South Island falls under Te Wahipounamu, which is Maori for “the greenstone waters”.
 It’s the South West New Zealand World Heritage, which in turn is internationally recognized by UNESCO World Heritage.
 This list encompasses Fiordland, Mount Aspiring, Mount Cook, and Westland Tai Poutini.

-If you are only in South Island for 10 days, you can probably only cover 3 out of 4 unless you really pack in the days.
+If you are only in South Island for 10 days, you can probably cover 3 out of 4 unless you really pack in the days.

 Here’s our 10-Day New Zealand South Island Itinerary: